Alejogb1/job-board/blog-data/how-can-i-use-await-with-an-indexeddb-getall-method.md

 id: "how-can-i-use-await-with-an-indexeddb-getall-method"
 ---

-Alright, let's tackle this.
-I recall a project back in '18, building an offline-first web application for field data collection – quite the challenge that IndexedDB threw my way.
+Alright,  I recall a project back in '18, building an offline-first web application for field data collection – quite the challenge that IndexedDB threw my way.
 We needed to retrieve large datasets rapidly and asynchronously, which is where the need to gracefully handle `getAll` with `await` came in.
 It's not immediately intuitive, especially if you're used to promises directly from other browser APIs, as IndexedDB doesn't natively return a promise-based interface for many of its operations.

 The crux of the issue lies in IndexedDB's asynchronous nature being communicated through request objects and events, not directly with promises.
 The `getAll` method, specifically, returns an `IDBRequest` object, which emits events when the operation is complete, such as `onsuccess` or `onerror`.
 This contrasts starkly with the more modern promise-based approaches we see in many other JavaScript APIs.
 To make `await` work effectively, we must bridge this gap by wrapping the IndexedDB request in a promise.